 Consideration for Building Locations and Wind Exposure

-Often, a steel warehouse may be built-in open, windy areas.
-The windy area may keep the snow load manageable by carrying the snow away, while sheltered building locations can encourage snow accumulation.
-However, if there are multiple roof elevations, rooftop equipment, or rooftop equipment it can promote snowdrifts.
-Accumulated snow due to snow drifting can lead to unbalanced snow loads, affecting rooftop conditions.
+A steel warehouse will often be built in open, windy areas.
+The wind may keep the snow load manageable by carrying the snow away, while sheltered building locations can encourage snow accumulation.
+However, it can promote snowdrifts if there are multiple roof elevations or rooftop equipment.
+Accumulated snow due to drifting snow can lead to unbalanced and sometimes heavy snow loads, affecting rooftop conditions.

 Tips for Snow Load Removal